 IV.
-Responsibilities
+Requirements

-The Heirloom Collective Management team is responsible for ensuring that all persons who enter the facility or are otherwise associated with the operations of The Heirloom Collective are 21 years of age or older, except in the case of a Registered Qualifying Patient with the Massachusetts Medical Use of Marijuana Program in possession of a valid Program ID from the Department of Public Health or the Commission.
+Pursuant to 935 CMR 500.140 The Heirloom Collective will ensure that upon entry into our facility by an individual, a The Heirloom Collective Agent will immediately inspect the individual's proof of identification and determine the individual's age.
+No one will be admitted to the premises unless the Agent has verified that the individual is 21 years of age or older by an individual's proof of identification, except in the case of a Registered Qualifying Patient with the Massachusetts Medical Use of Marijuana Program in possession of a valid Program ID from the Department of Public Health.